FOCL'S LakeSmart Program

 Education & Outreach

-• FOCL’s volunteer evaluators completed 8 LakeSmart evaluations this year.
+FOCL’s volunteer evaluators completed 8 LakeSmart evaluations in 2024.
 Please contact us if you would like your camp lot visited by our Cross Lake LakeSmart evaluators to learn how you are currently helping the lake and if there is more you might want to do.
 It’s FREE and there is absolutely NO obligation to implement any of the recommendations!

-This committee has met twice to help guide project activities.
-We will meet briefly one or two more times (remotely by Zoom) before the grant ends in December.
+This committee met twice to help guide project activities and met a final time in December 2024 before the Final Project Report was submitted to DEP.
 We also have a Communications Committee and a Fundraising Committee.
-If you are interested in joining a committee now or for our Phase II grant, please contact us!
+If you are interested in joining a committee now or in the future, please contact us!

 Funding for this project, in part, was provided by the U.S. Environmental Protection Agency under Section 319 of the Clean Water Act.
 The funding is administered by the Maine Department of Environmental Protection in partnership with EPA.
 EPA does not endorse any commercial products or services mentioned.